PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 SEED=13326481090957263017
 ```

-The simulator will generate `1000` actions by default it only needs to generate `2` actions to find this bug.
+The simulator will generate `1000` actions by default but it only needs to generate `2` actions to find this bug.
 The advantage of generating less actions is that the error trace will contain less events:
 ```sh
 MAX_ACTIONS=2 cargo t action_simulation -- --nocapture